dcomp-leris/VR-AR-CG-network-telemetry/README.md

 ## (1) AR traffic collection
-In this experiment, we use streaming the video to simulate the AR glasses Uplink (UL) & Downlink (DL) based on the off-the-shelf glasses!
-All datasets are in CSV format and either were generated statistically or extracted from the collected PCAP.
+In this experiment, we use video streaming to simulate the AR glasses Uplink (UL) & Downlink (DL) based on the off-the-shelf glasses!
+All datasets are in CSV format (1- generated statistically or 2- extracted from the collected PCAP).

 <div align="left">
   <img src="Meta3.png">